nicklockwood/StandardPaths/README.md

 Return YES if the string has an @xx scale suffix and NO if not.

-    - (NSString *)stringByAppendingRetinaSuffix;
+    - (NSString *)stringByAppendingSuffixForHeight:(CGFloat)height;

-This method will append an @2x suffix to the string path.
-It is equivalent to calling `stringByAppendingSuffixForScale:` with a scale of 2.0.
+    This method appends a screen height suffix to the string.
+So for example if the passed height value is 568 then the method will append -568h to the string.
+The method correctly handles file extensions and device type suffixes, so the -568h will be inserted before the @2x scale suffix or device type suffix if present.
+See the Image file suffixes section below for more information.
+Passing a value of 0.0 for the height will use the current device screen height.

-    - (NSString *)stringByAppendingRetinaSuffixIfDeviceIsRetina;
+    - (NSString *)stringByAppendingDeviceHeightSuffix;

-This method will append an @2x suffix to the string path if the device has a Retina display.
-It is equivalent to calling `stringByAppendingDeviceScaleSuffix`.
+    This method appends the appropriate suffix to the string for the current device height (at present that means an @2x suffix if the device has a Retina display, or nothing if it doesn't).
+The method correctly handles file extensions and device type suffixes, so the @2x will be inserted before the file extension or device type suffix if present.
+See the Image file suffixes section below for more information.

-    - (NSString *)stringByDeletingRetinaSuffix;
+    - (NSString *)stringByDeletingHeightSuffix;

-This method will delete the @2x suffix from the string, or do nothing if that suffix is not present.
-Unlike the `stringByDeletingScaleSuffix` method, it will not remove other scale suffix values.
+    This method removes the -568h (or any other height) suffix from a file path, or does nothing if the suffix is not found.

+    - (NSString *)heightSuffix;

+    This method returns the scale factor suffix if found, or an empty string if not.

-    - (BOOL)hasRetinaSuffix;
+    - (BOOL)hasHeightSuffix;

-Return YES if the string has an @2x retina suffix and NO if not.
+    Return YES if the string has an -xxxh height suffix and NO if not.

     - (NSString *)stringByAppendingHDSuffix;